NelDaSi/Python-text-game/README.md

 # Python-text-game
-Simple text game made with python3
+Trying to make a game :)